buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 **Acrobatics* (DEX)**: This skill is used to maintain balance on narrow or precarious surfaces, to dive, roll, do somersaults, backflips, overcome obstacles, and fall without getting hurt.
 1 Action.

 **Appraise (INT)**: With this skill, you know how to estimate the monetary value of an object.
-The difficulty is based on the rarity of the object, DC 12 + 2 common, 4 uncommon, 8 rare, 12 very rare, 16 legendary.
-1 Action for every 5 points of DC.
-With 6 points the time is 1 Action for every 10 points of DC, with score 12 it is 1 Action for every 20 points of DC.
+The difficulty is based on the object' \*\*s rarity: DC 12 + the rarity factor (common +0, uncommon +2, rare +6, very rare +10, legendary +16).
+It takes 1 Action for every 5 points of DC.
+With 6 points, the time is 1 Action for every 10 points of DC; with 12 points, it is 1 Action for every 20 points of DC.

 **Athletics* (STR)**: With this skill, you are an expert athlete, capable of prodigious jumps and exceptional tests of Strength.
 1 Action.

-**Arcana (INT)**: With this skill, you are an expert in magic and spells, magic items and you are able to identify spells that are cast.
+**Arcana (INT)**: With this skill, you are an expert in magic, spells, and magic items, and you can identify spells as they are cast.
 1 Action.

 **Awareness (WIS)**: to search, notice, observe.
 It is something active.
 2 Actions. **Using 1 Action imposes a -1d6 penalty to the check**.

 **Climb* (STR)**: With this skill, you can scale vertical surfaces, from city walls to rock faces.
 It is related to the Movement Action.
 With 8 points the Climbing movement is only halved.

-**Craft (INT)**: it is specified on a constructive ability, allows to build the object of the craft and to judge and evaluate work in the area of competence.
+**Craft (INT)**: This skill specifies a particular craft or trade and allows you to build objects related to that craft and judge and evaluate work in that area.

-**Deceive (CHA)**: The Deceive skill can be used to Bamboozle (telling tall tales) or Persuade (adapting the truth) in order to convince the interested party of your words.
+**Deceive (CHA)**: The Deceive skill can be used to bamboozle others (by telling tall tales) or mislead them (adapting the truth) in order to convince the interested party of your words.
 Variable cost.

 **Diplomacy (CHA)**: With this skill, you can resolve disputes and gather valuable information and rumors from people.
 The skill is also used to negotiate effectively with the right etiquette and conduct suitable for the controversial situation.
 Variable cost.